 Sites are selected to monitor waterbodies with varying levels of water quality; sites are monitored that have "good", "average", and "poor" water quality to maximize the uses of the data.
+However, some known "high quality" or "best achievable" sites are occasionally added to ensure a pool of reference or best achievable sites for comparison.
 Data can be used for developing and identifying reference sites and conditions as well as verifying or revising water quality or use attainment status of a waterbody.
 All sites within a basin group are monitored at specific time intervals during the two year period.
 The monitoring frequency has been planned to meet data quality objectives identified for the NPS program and to be consistent with the requirements specified in USAP.
 The parameters and sampling frequency are as follows: